johannesnicolaus/ASURAT/README.md

 # ASURAT
 ## Brief introduction
-ASURAT is a computational pipeline, implemented in the R programming language, for single-cell RNA sequencing (scRNA-seq) data analysis.
+ASURAT is a computational pipeline, implemented in the R programming language, for single-cell transcriptomics.
 Using ASURAT, one can simultaneously perform unsupervised clustering and biological interpretation in terms of cell type, disease, biological process, and signaling pathway activity.

 ## Graphical abstract